yidinglab/yidinglab.github.io/_sources/index.rst.txt

 * :ref:`search`

 .. [#] Example Derived from :doc:`guides/examples/onemax`
-.. [#] Techincally 10 including the parenthesis and an empty line
+.. [#] Technically 9 lines including the parenthesis and an empty line